Writing is a critical skill, and it's only going to become more important in the future. That's why David Perell started Write of Passage.

 It's important to be aware of the varying levels of talent your learners are coming to the table with.
 Some will be born naturals.
 Others, complete beginners.
 Creating a great product and curating a learning community around it involves being able to teach a skill that's valuable to a wide range of talents.

-“Writing and writing online — there are elements of talent within it, but I've dissected it into a skill.
+“Writing and publishing a blog and writing online — there are elements of talent within it, but I've dissected it into a skill.
 A lot of people think that writing is just pure art.
 It's something that can only be taught, and that's wrong.
 Human society advances.
 When we take something that we think is an art and we translate it into a skill or into a science.”

 Price your cohort-based course based on the value learners will actually receive